Jcardas/1800_202430_BBY17/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...

-* We are developing an online marketplace for farmers to sell excess seeds and crops, and community members to buy fresh produce straight from the farm.
+We are developing an online marketplace for farmers to sell excess seeds and crops, and community members to buy fresh produce straight from the farm.

+Anyone can buy, but only verified farmers can post.
+Buyers can search for products by name, and filter/sort by price or review.
+They can contact sellers via our built-in messenger.
+Sellers can post and edit/delete their posts.

 ## 2. Names of Contributors